bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/(pages)/cross-ministry-hiring-pilot.md

 - [See upcoming competitions & sign up for notifications]()

 {% /icon-list-item %}
-{% icon-list-item icon="Hash" text="We will create a job posting" %}
+{% icon-list-item icon="2" iconColor="white" iconBgColor="bcgov-blue-dark" text="We will create a job posting" %}

 We will meet with all the hiring managers to understand their hiring preference.
 We will draft a user-friendly easy to read posting about the role with information about all the opportunities.

 {% /icon-list-item %}
-{% icon-list-item icon="Hash" text="Candidates apply (positions are open for 3 weeks)" %}
+{% icon-list-item icon="3" iconColor="white" iconBgColor="bcgov-blue-dark" text="Candidates apply (positions are open for 3 weeks)" %}

 Our team of CITZ and PSA staff help with recruiting, publishing the job post, and answering questions as they come in to make sure we attract as many qualified candidates as possible.

 {% /icon-list-item %}
-{% icon-list-item icon="Hash" text="Evaluate and interview candidates" %}
+{% icon-list-item icon="4" iconColor="white" iconBgColor="bcgov-blue-dark" text="Evaluate and interview candidates" %}

 Hires go through the same meritorious process as other BC gov candidates: screening, assessment, interviews, and reference checks.
 We have tailored the information we ask to reduce friction for applying, while still giving the hiring team enough information to make the decision efficiently.

 - [Time commitment for hiring managers]()

 {% /icon-list-item %}
-{% icon-list-item icon="Hash" text="We match candidates to opportunities" %}
+{% icon-list-item icon="5" iconColor="white" iconBgColor="bcgov-blue-dark" text="We match candidates to opportunities" %}

 We have a candidate-driven process to create the best experience we can for new hires.
 Once ranked, candidates are made offers based on their location and team preferences.

 - [Learn more about the match-making process]()

 {% /icon-list-item %}
-{% icon-list-item icon="Hash" text="Offers are sent out" %}
+{% icon-list-item icon="6" iconColor="white" iconBgColor="bcgov-blue-dark" text="Offers are sent out" %}

 An eligibility list is established for every competition we run.
 Taking into account scores, years of service, and preferences, we will send out offers.
 When there are more candidates than opportunities, those eligibility lists are made available to other hiring teams.